All Episodes

 Respect our laws, respect our borders, respect our sovereignty.

-And then let us perform a background check and sh and make sure that you're not gonna be associated with unsavory people that are part of terror organizations or cartel organizations.
+And then let us perform a background check and make sure that you're not going to be associated with unsavory people that are part of terror organizations or cartel organizations.

-Let's make sure that in a in the middle after uh in a post COVID nineteen world, maybe we need a health check.
+Let's make sure that in the middle after in a post-COVID-19 world, maybe we need a health check.

-Maybe we also need to know that you're not gonna be a financial burden on the American people.
+Maybe we also need to know that you're not going to be a financial burden on the American people.

-But anyway, according to the investigation Center for Immigration Studies, a Washington-based watchdog group, the state handed out one point four billion to international humanitarian groups in just the last year.
+But anyway, according to the investigation, Center for Immigration Studies, a Washington-based watchdog group, the state handed out $1.4 billion to international humanitarian groups in just the last year.

-And by the way, is as commander in chief Joe Biden ordered the U.S. military to help transport illegal immigrants from the border to the interior of this country.
+And by the way, has Commander-in-Chief Joe Biden ordered the U.S. military to help transport illegal immigrants from the border to the interior of this country?

-I've read you the statute all throughout the week.
+I've read you the statute all throughout the week, U.S. eight U.S. Code, what, 1324, I believe, whatever the number is.

-US, you know, eight U.S. code, what, thirteen, twenty-four, I believe, whatever the number is, and you know, the question now is being uh raised by a state senator in Georgia who has video of illegal immigrants being watched over by a guard in U.S. military while on their way to a destination of their choice.
+And the question now is being raised by a state senator in Georgia who has video of illegal immigrants being watched over by a guard in the U.S. military while on their way to a destination of their choice.

-You know, this is not this this is not something that we shouldn't be at pension paying attention to.
+You know, this is not something that we shouldn't be paying attention to.

-Now, the state representative, state senator Colton Morris' name, is trying to investigate a room of illegal immigrants at Atlantic uh Atlanta Hartsfield uh airport.
+Now, the state representative, state senator Colton Morris' name, is trying to investigate a room of illegal immigrants at Atlanta Hartsfield Airport.

 What's up?

-Yeah, we're all getting in place to where they need to be where they need to be all over the place.
+Yeah, we're all getting them placed to where they need to be.

 Where they're coming from.